 The Company has investments in various energy projects accounted for by the equity method, several of which are VIEs, where the Company is not a primary beneficiary, as described in Note 5, Investments Accounted for by the Equity Method and Variable Interest Entities.
 The equity method of accounting is applied to these investments in affiliates because the ownership structure prevents the Company from exercising a controlling influence over the operating and financial policies of the projects.
 Under this method, equity in pre-tax income or losses of the investments is reflected as equity in earnings of unconsolidated affiliates.
-Distributions from equity method investments that represent a return of the Company's investment are included within cash flows from operating activities and distributions from equity method investing activities.
+Distributions from equity method investments that represent earnings on the Company's investment are included within cash flows from operating activities and distributions from equity method investments that represent a return of the Company's investment are included within cash flows from investing activities.